 Chicken ShawarmaPermeated with an enticing and sorta (but not intimidatingly) exotic blend of spices, these chicken thighs and tender roasted onions and couldn't be easier.

-Roast Lemon Chicken ThighsIn this simple one-pot supper, chicken thighs are bathed in a sauce that's informed, though not overwhelmed, by lemon.
+Roasted Lemon Chicken ThighsIn this simple one-pot supper, chicken thighs are bathed in a sauce that's informed, though not overwhelmed, by lemon.
 Warning: You're gonna wanna spoon that sauce onto everything.

-Beer Braised Chicken ThighsChicken thighs are coaxed to incredible taste and tenderness in this stew that sneaks in root vegetables bathed in beer.
+Beer-Braised Chicken ThighsChicken thighs are coaxed to incredible taste and tenderness in this stew that sneaks in root vegetables bathed in beer.
 Simple to make.
 Complex in taste.
 Unforgettable all around.

 Middle Eastern Chicken ThighsFast.
 Flavorful.
 And flaunting just enough Middle Eastern flair to intrigue but not frighten anyone.
 Even kids.
 Swear.